MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 a short period of time, all with convenient, 24-hour roadside assistance.
 You’re paying for the benefit of not getting stuck for too long on anything.
 And also for a nice big buffet of curated curriculum (so that you never have to stop and wonder, "Is this what I should be reading?
 Is this what I should be doing?")

+<iframe src="//giphy.com/embed/7TC1KQ4fdwob6" width="480" height="275" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<p></p>

 Another way they function is that they can help you place a significant wager on your own success as a programmer.
 Once you